 Address: 100 Joe Nuxhall Way, Cincinnati, OH 45202

 The museum also has a research library, which is open to the public.
-The library contains a wealth of information on the Reds, including team statistics, player biographies, and historic newspaper articles.
+The library contains a wealth of information on the Reds, including team statistics, player biographies, and historical newspaper articles.
 If you’re a fan of baseball history, you’ll surely appreciate their extensive collection.
 Even if you’re not a Reds fan, the Cincinnati Reds Hall of Fame & Museum is still a great place to spend the afternoon.

 12. Taft Museum of Art